juxor/afaq/markdown/secI8.md

 collectives where organised:

-> _"Pre-existing structures of worker organisation made possible a workers' take-over of much of the industrial economy, especially in Catalonia . . .
+> _"Pre-existing structures of worker organisation made possible a workers'
+> take-over of much of the industrial economy, especially in Catalonia . . .
-Factory committees formed to direct production and co-ordinate with other units within the same industry.
-Union organisations co-ordinated both the production and distribution of manufactured goods across industries and regions . . .
-In most collectivised industries, general assemblies of workers decided policy, while elected committees managed affairs on a day-to-day basis."_ [**Free Women of Spain**, p.
+> Factory committees formed to direct production and co-ordinate with other
+> units within the same industry.
+Union organisations co-ordinated both the
+> production and distribution of manufactured goods across industries and
+> regions . . .
+In most collectivised industries, general assemblies of
+> workers decided policy, while elected committees managed affairs on a day-
+> to-day basis."_ [ **Free Women of Spain** , p.
 100]

 The collectives were based on workers' democratic self-management of their workplaces, using productive assets that were under the custodianship of the